zextras/tech-doc/source/_includes/_upgrade/checklist-ce.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-The upgrade to |version| impacts the following *Roles* or packages, which require some manual interaction during the procedure.
+The upgrade to |version| impacts the following *Roles*, packages, or software, which require some manual interaction before, during, or after the procedure.

 .. card:: Ubuntu Release 22.04